Ken-VZ/Ken-CV-Testing/Kenneth_VanZuiden.md

 I am currently a Telescope Assembly Technician at Observable Space in Adrian Michigan.
 I have an undergraduate physics degree from Western Illinois University with miniors in computer science and mathmatics.
 Below highlights the many things I have done.
 Many times are instances of problem solving, adventure, and sharing ideas.
 All of which I do enjoy a lot.

-I have an undergraduate physics degree from Western Illinois University,

 # Contents